adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

-Despite it's simple construction there are some important details that have gone into the field's design.
-As noted earlier, some fields have a hint in addition to the label which is why it's contained in a child `<span>`.
-It's given a class of `field-label` so that it can be targetted reliably with CSS.
+Despite it's simple appearance there are some important details that have gone into the field's construction that affects the user experience.
+As noted earlier, some fields have a hint in addition to the label which is why it's contained in a child `<span class="field-label">`.
+The class lets us style it through CSS.

-The label itself is “Email address” and is using sentence case.
-As John Saito explains in “Making a Case of Letter Case”[^7], sentence case (as opposed to title case) is generally easier to read, friendlier and makes it easier to spot nouns.
-Whether you take heed of this advice is up to you, but whatever you pick, be sure to use that style consistently.
+The label itself is “Email address” and uses sentence case.
+In “Making a Case of Letter Case”[^7], John Saito explains that sentence case (as opposed to title case) is generally easier to read, friendlier and makes it easier to spot nouns.
+Whether you take heed of this advice is up to you, but whatever style you choose, be sure to use it consistently.

 The input's `type` attribute is set to `email` which triggers an email-specific on-screen keyboard on mobile devices.
 Specifically, it gives users easy access to the ‘@’ and ‘.’ symbols which every email address must contain.